tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 **Why is there no user-agent and what would be the expected one?**

-The user-agent is defined in the configuration file of TeamsFiltration.
-However, if you indicates an agent which Azure AD cannot match, it will just be empty in the Sign-in logs.
+The user-agent is defined in the configuration file of TeamFiltration.
+However, if you indicates an agent which Azure AD cannot match, it will just be empty in the sign-in logs.
 Here is the configuration file used for this attempt:

 ![image](https://user-images.githubusercontent.com/18376283/224327113-5efe54c1-b244-41a7-949c-78f61fcf3518.png)